-Attendance Tracking with TimeForge does so much to improve efficiency.
-Let us show you how to do even more to prepare your business for changes in staff during the warmer months.
+Attendance Tracking with TimeForge does so much to improve efficiency, especially during peak Summer months.
+Let us show you how to do even more to prepare your business for seasonal changes in staff.

 In our younger days, that word used to bring forth juvenile feelings of hope, wonder, and freedom.
 Now, it’s just another part of the year—the hot one.